marcinofulus/iCSEbook1/school/source/abitur/2014/en/urne.rst

 The experiment consists of two steps.
 As there are two types of balls that can be chosen in each step, we have to consider four different sequences of the experiment.
-In the following, the ball movement, as well as the end configuration of urn A, are displayed for each of the four sequences.
+In the following, the ball movement as well as the final content of urn A are displayed for each of the four sequences.

   1. :math:`\color{red}{\bullet} \color{red}{\bullet} \circ \circ \circ